 Article 4: Troubleshoot issues

 When you use Cortana to ask a question, Power BI can be one of the places Cortana looks for answers.
-In Power BI, Cortana can find rich data-driven answers from Power BI reports that contain a special type of report page called a Cortana answer card.
+In Power BI, Cortana can find rich data-driven answers from Power BI reports (that contain a special type of report page called a Cortana answer card) and from Power BI dashboards.

-When you ask a question in Cortana, Power BI answers can range from simple numerical values (“revenue for the last quarter”), charts (“number of opportunities by team”), maps (“average customer spending in California by city”), or even complete reports from Power BI all provided directly from Cortana.
-Potential answers are determined by Cortana on the fly directly from the Cortana answer cards already created in Power BI that help answer a question.
+When you ask a question in Cortana, Power BI answers from report pages designed specifically for Cortana.
+Potential answers are determined by Cortana on the fly directly from the Cortana answer cards already created in Power BI.
 To further explore an answer, simply open a result in Power BI.

-Before Cortana can look for answers in your Power BI datasets and reports, you'll need to enable this feature using the Power BI service and set up Windows to communicate with Power BI.
+Before Cortana can look for answers in your Power BI reports, you'll need to enable this feature using the Power BI service and set up Windows to communicate with Power BI.

-Type your question into the Cortana search bar.
+Type or speak your question into the Cortana search bar.
 Cortana displays the available results.
-If there is a Power BI answer card that matches the question, it shows up under Best Match or Power BI.
-And in this example the .pbix file (and backup) that I used to create the answer cards also display under Documents.
+If there is a Power BI report page that matches the question, it shows up under Best match or Power BI.
+And in this example the .pbix file (and backup) that I used to create the answer card also displays -- under Documents.

-Otherwise, select the Cortana stores answer card to display it in the Cortana window.
+Select the Cortana stores report page to display it in the Cortana window.

 Remember, an answer card is a special type of Power BI report page that was created by a dataset owner.
 For more information, see Create a Cortana answer card.